 - 2 cups rolled oats (if gluten free, look for certified gluten free)

 - 1 cup pumpkin puree

-- 1/3 to 1/2 cup dark chocolate chips (if vegan or have allergies, look for allergen-free chocolate chips.)
+- ½ cup dark chocolate chips (if vegan, look for dairy-free chocolate chips.)

-- Place the ground flax in a small bowl or cup and add 6 tablespoons of hot water (otherwise known as making “flax eggs”).
+- Place the ground flax in a small bowl or cup with the hot water.
 Set aside for a few minutes.

-- Meanwhile, add the dates and bananas to a food processor.
-Pulse several times until well combined.
-There may be a few small chunks of dates in there; that’s fine.
+- Meanwhile, add the bananas and dates to a small food processor bowl.
+Puree the mixture until well combined (there may be a few small chunks of dates in there; that’s fine).
+Set aside for now.